 Upon reception of the Authentication frame, the AP shall do the following:

 If Authentication frame includes a Finite Cyclic Group field, then the AP shall first determine whether the indicated finite cyclic group in the received FILS authentication frame is supported.
 If not, it shall respond with an Authentication frame with the Authentication algorithm number set to "Fast Initial Link Setup authentication" <ANA-1> (see 8.4.1.1 (Authentication Algorithm Number field)) and the Status set to 77 (Authentication is rejected because the offered finite cyclic group is not supported) and shall terminate the exchange.
 If the group is supported or if PFS is not being used in this exchange, the AP shall check whether PMKSA caching is being attempted by the presence of the PMKID list element.
 If so, the AP checks whether any PMKSA identifier offered in the PMKID list matches an identifier for a cached PMKSA.
-If not, the AP shall respond with an Authentication frame with the Authentication algorithm number set to <ANA-1> and the Status set to 53 (invalid PMKID) and shall terminate the exchange.
-If PMKSA caching is not being attempted, the AP shall extract the EAP-Initiate/Re-auth data from the FILS wrapped data field (see 8.4.2.184 (FILS Wrapped Data element)) and shall forward it to the Authentication Server.
+If so, the AP selects a PMKID that matches and continues the FILS shared key authentication protocol using the PMK from the identified PMKSA.
+If not, the AP the AP checks whether an EAP-Initiate/Re-Auth packet was included.
+If not, the AP shall respond with an Authentication frame with the Authentication algorithm number set to <ANA-1> and the Status set to 53 (invalid PMKID) and shall terminate the exchange.Otherwise, the AP shall extract the EAP-Initiate/Re-auth data from the FILS wrapped data field (see 8.4.2.184 (FILS Wrapped Data element)) and shall forward it to the Authentication Server.
 When applicable, the AP communicates with the Authentication Server using the same protocols it uses when authenticating with EAP.
 Suitable protocols include, but are not limited to, remote authentication dial-in user service RADIUS (as specified in IETF RFC 2863-2000) and Diameter (as specified in IETF RFC 6942-2013).

 If PFS is being used, the AP shall also generate an ephemeral private key and perform the group's scalar-op (see 11.3.4.1 (General)) to produce its own ephemeral public key.
 The AP may delay the generation of its ephemeral public/private key pair until after receiving a response from the Authentication Server, if applicable.

-Authentication Server procedure:
+Authentication Server procedure (when PMKSA caching is not being used):

-When PMKSA caching is not being used, the Authentication Server processes the EAP-Initiate/Re-auth packet as specified in RFC6696 and returns an EAP-Finish/Re-auth packet to the AP.
-In the case of successful authentication by the Authentication Server, the Authentication Server returns the associated EAP-RP rMSK with the EAP-Finish/Re-auth packet.
+The Authentication Server processes the EAP-Initiate/Re-auth packet as specified in RFC6696 and returns an EAP-Finish/Re-auth packet to the AP.
+If the Authentication Server responds with a failure indication, then the AP shall produce an Authentication frame with the Authentication algorithm number set to “Fast Initial Link Setup authentication” <ANA-1> (see 8.4.1.1 (Authentication Algorithm Number field)) and the Status set to 15 (Authentication rejected because of challenge failure).
+In the case of successful authentication by the Authentication Server, the Authentication Server returns the associated EAP-RP rMSK with the EAP-Finish/Re-auth packet and processing continues

 Step 2: AP requirements

-If the Authentication Server responds with a failure indication, then the AP shall produce an Authentication frame with the Authentication algorithm number set to "Fast Initial Link Setup authentication" <ANA-1> (see 8.4.1.1 (Authentication Algorithm Number field)) and the Status set to 15 (Authentication rejected because of challenge failure).
-If the Authentication Server responds with a success indication (including the associated EAP-RP rMSK), then the AP shall generate its own nonce and construct an Authentication frame for the STA.
+The AP shall generate its own nonce and construct an Authentication frame for the STA.
 This frame shall contain the FILS wrapped data which encapsulates EAP-Finish/Re-auth packet received from the Authentication Server.
 In addition, if PFS is used, the Element field of the Authentication frame sent by the AP contains the AP's ephemeral public key.
 In this frame, the AP shall set the Authentication sequence number to (2).